sjsu-smart-lab/Self-supervised-Monocular-Trained-Depth-Estimation-using-Self-attention-and-Discrete-Disparity-Volum/README.md

            pip install -r requirements.txt

-    This project use Python 3.6.6, cuda 10.1, pytorch 0.4.1
+    This project uses Python 3.6.6, cuda 10.1, pytorch 0.4.1, torchvision 0.2.1, tensorboardX 1.4 and opencv.
-    torchvision 0.2.1, tensorboardX 1.4 and opencv.
+    The experiments were conducted using NVIDIA Tesla P100 GPU and CPU environment - Intel Xeon E5-2660 v4 (2.0GHz, 35M Cache).

 3. Download the required data sets.
       The data set that is used in this project are [KITTI Raw](http://www.cvlibs.net/datasets/kitti/raw_data.php)